firozkhan18/technologies-notes/Kafka/Kafka-Concepts.md

 Understanding the roles of different types of brokers in Kafka is crucial for designing robust, scalable, and fault-tolerant streaming applications.
 Each broker type plays a specific role that contributes to the overall reliability and performance of the Kafka ecosystem.
 If you have more questions or need further clarification on any aspect, feel free to ask!

-Here’s a Mermaid diagram representing the internal structure of Kafka in microservices, including the Kafka cluster components and the lifecycle of Kafka in a microservice context.
+Below diagram representing the internal structure of Kafka in microservices, including the Kafka cluster components and the lifecycle of Kafka in a microservice context.

 ```mermaid
 graph TD;